Geoff Hunter (footballer)

 Geoffrey Hunter (27 October 1959 – 1 June 2022) was an English footballer who played as a midfielder.
-In a twelve-year career in the Football League he played 507 league and cup games, scoring 40 goals.
+In a twelve-year career in the Football League, he played 507 league and cup games, scoring 40 goals.

 He turned professional at Manchester United at the age of 17, then switched to Crewe Alexandra in 1979.
 He spent two seasons at Crewe, making 87 league appearances and winning a Player of the Year award, before he went to Port Vale for a £15,000 fee in August 1981.
-He helped the club to win promotion out of the Fourth Division in 1982–83, and was also named in the PFA Team of the Year.
+He helped the club to win promotion out of the Fourth Division in 1982–83 and was also named in the PFA Team of the Year.
 He helped the club to promotion out of the fourth tier again in 1985–86.
 After 221 league appearances for the "Valiants", he was allowed to sign with Wrexham in May 1987.
 He spent four years with the Welsh club, playing 122 league games, before he retired in 1991.

 Career

 Crewe Alexandra

 Hunter started his career at First Division club Manchester United after a successful trial at the age of 14.
 He turned professional under the stewardship of Tommy Docherty at the age of 17.
-However he failed to make a competitive appearance for the club and left Old Trafford after being released by Dave Sexton.
+However, he failed to make a competitive appearance for the club and left Old Trafford after being released by Dave Sexton.
 He then took Jimmy Greenhoff's advice and went to Gresty Road in 1979, where Crewe Alexandra had finished bottom of the Football League in 1978–79.
 Under new manager Tony Waddington, the "Railwaymen" only managed to finish one place higher in 1979–80, though the club again won re-election.
 Hunter made his Crewe debut in the season's opening fixture, a 2–1 defeat at Huddersfield Town on 11 August 1979.
 He scored his first Crewe goal in a 2–2 draw against Torquay United at Gresty Road on 24 August 1979.
-The club rallied in 1980–81 to finish eighteenth, four points above the re-election zone.
-Hunter was named as the club's Player of the Year, but chose to leave the club following the departure of Waddington, who he was close to.
+The club rallied in 1980–81 to finish 18th, four points above the re-election zone.
+Hunter was named the club's Player of the Year but chose to leave after the departure of Waddington, to whom he was close.
 He played in all of Crewe's 51 games that season, scoring four times; in total, he made 94 league and cup appearances and scored eight goals for Crewe.